nnellans/terraform-guide/README.md

 - `local.third[0]`

 # Output Variables (aka Outputs)
-- These are used when you want to output a value or values from one Terraform Root Module, and consume the values in a separate Terraform Root Module.
+- These are used when you want to output a value or values from one Terraform Root Module, and consume those values in a separate Terraform Root Module

 ### Defining an Output
-- Remember, this is typically done in a `outputs.tf` file
+- Remember, this is typically done in an `outputs.tf` file
   ```terraform
   output "Name" {
     value       = any terraform expression that you wish to output